Owasippe Scout Reservation: Camp Dan Beard

+Camp Beard waterfront in the 1950s.

-Named after early scouting founder Daniel Carter Beard, this camp was created from Camp White’s split.
-With this split, there also started to be a noticeable trend with each Chicago Scouting District getting its own camp, with Beard being used by the scouts of the North Shore District.
+with Beard being used by the scouts of the North Shore District.
 It used the same dining hall and much of the same land as Camp White, and would steadily develop its program areas and traditions.
 From the early 1930s to the late 1950s, the camps made minor developments, such as new pumphouses or shower houses.
 By the 1960s, however, it became clear that the facilities were obsolete.
 In 1968, the Dining Hall was torn down, and the camp would eventually close in 1970.
 Like Camp West, however, much of the remaining infrastructure would stay there until the land was cleared by developers, being used by scouts for hikes and for leadership training events.